A Spy’s Memory Takes Focus in Jonathan Pollard Appeal

 “This is not a case where you have a pedophile or a drug dealer,” said Pollard’s attorney, Eliot Lauer.

-A partner at the firm Curtis, Mallet-Prevost, Colt & Mosele, Lauer told the judges the conditions on his client — which include curfew, GPS and Internet monitoring — needlessly interfere with his devout Jewish observance, and keep him from finding work in the financial sector.
+A partner at the firm Curtis, Mallet-Prevost, Colt & Mosele, Lauer has argued that the conditions on his client — which include curfew, GPS and Internet monitoring — needlessly interfere with his devout Jewish observance, and keep him from finding work in the financial sector.

 “I think this court has the opportunity to strip away the facade,” said Lauer, portraying these measures as punitive.